 If you're a driver under 21 years old, you're considered a youth driver and your license comes with a few restrictions.

-- You can only drive with one passenger who is under 25, unless a licensed driver over 25 years old accompanies you.
+- You can only drive with one passenger who is under 25 years old, unless a licensed driver over 25 years old accompanies you.

 - Every passenger must have a seat belt; no more seat belts left, no more passengers.

 Are you currently registered as an Organ Donor?